-- a.
-The fabricator shall be satisfied that the layout dimensions for on-site attachment points and footings, including holding down bolts are accurately known before proceeding. - b.
-The cutting patterns for new designs should be verified by a physical model constructed to a suitable scale or by 3D computer model. - c.
+- c.
 Membrane seaming joints should develop the full strength of the fabric being joined unless otherwise specified by the structural engineer.
 New materials/methods to be subject to proof testing.
 Sample seams shall be available for operators to compare against. - d.
 Load entry and exit points to the membrane should be appropriately reinforced. - e.
 The fabricator shall pay attention to folding and handling and jointing of the membrane to ensure minimum damage and staining of the membrane. - f.
-All welders shall be experienced in operation of high frequency welding, and the receipt, inspection, production and despatch shall be supervised by a person experienced in this field. - g.
+All welders shall be experienced in operation of high frequency welding, and the receipt, inspection, production and dispatch shall be supervised by a person experienced in this field. - g.
 Tolerances shall be stated and worked to. - h.
 Continual visual and physical quality control procedures, properly recorded, shall be undertaken. - i.
 Membrane materials shall be visually inspected for defects on the roll prior to cutting and seaming. - j.
 Fabricated elements shall be clearly marked for identification during transport and erection at site. - k.
 Clear instructions shall be given in respect of the transport and storage of fabricated materials.